gpustack/llama-box/README.md

          --rpc-server-main-gpu N  The GPU VRAM to use for the RPC server (default: 0, -1 = disabled, use RAM) --rpc-server-reserve-memory MEM
                                   Reserve memory in MiB (default: 0)
-         --rpc-server-cache       Enable local file cache (default: disabled) --rpc-server-cache-dir PATH
+         --rpc-server-threads N   Number of threads for the CPU backend (default: according to OS) --rpc-server-cache       Enable local file cache (default: disabled) --rpc-server-cache-dir PATH
                                   Path to store large tensors (default: according to OS)